bodepd/D3-talk-workbook/service_catalogue/workload.md

 # Overview

-The compute resource allows compute to be provisioned for processes in a way that supports both availability and supports upgrades without downtime.
+The workload resource allows compute to be provisioned for processes in a way that supports both availability and supports upgrades without downtime.

 # Inputs